-The EFC is an index number that the college financial aid office uses to determine how much financial aid a student could receive, if they were to attend NCC.
+The EFC is an index number that the Student Financial Services Office uses to determine how much financial aid a student could receive, if they were to attend NCC.
 Information reported on the FAFSA is used to calculate the EFC.